matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

 ### Light dismissal

-You're probably already trying to close the dialogs by clicking away, which is a common pattern and is often referred to as _light dismiss_.
+You're probably already trying to close the dialogs by clicking outside of them, which is a common pattern and is often referred to as [_light dismiss_](https://html.spec.whatwg.org/dev/interactive-elements.html#dialog-light-dismiss).

 This isn't available by default, but can be coded in with CSS and JS.